 You must attach supporting documentation according to the instructions provided within the application form.
 You should only attach requested documents.
 We will not consider information in attachments we have not asked for.
-Applications that lack mandatory supporting documentation will be deemed ineligible.

-Please note: There is a 2Mb limit for each attachment.
+Please note: There is a 2 MB limit for each attachment.